TomLiDev/mushroom-mapper/README.md

 - https://www.fullstackpython.com/django-utils-text-slugify-examples.html - Read for understanding the slugify function for converting a title into a slug-friendly string.

+- https://alphacoder.xyz/image-upload-with-django-and-cloudinary/ - Information for setting up form to take a user image attachment and upload to Cloudinary.

 ####

 ## Acknowledgements